Review: Wireless headsets from Logitech, Audio-Technica, SteelSeries, HyperX and more – TechCrunch

 The sound of the Logitech is big and very clear, with almost a reference feel in how balanced the bands are.
 I felt more presence in the mid-lows of smart bass-playing than the other sets.
 There is a “surround” feel that makes it feel more like you’re in a room of well-configured speakers than headphones, something that I think emerges from a de-emphasis of the center channel.
 The media is “out there,” not “in here.”
 It’s not a bad or a good thing, just distinct from the others.

-The controls are about on par with the Cloud II’s: A nice frictiony volume wheel controlling system volume, a nice mic toggle button, and a fairly meaty on-off switch you’re unlikely to trip on purpose.
+The controls are about on par with the Cloud II’s: a nice frictiony volume wheel controlling system volume, a nice mic toggle button and a fairly meaty on-off switch you’re unlikely to trip on purpose.

 Also like the Cloud IIs, there is no rotation to the earcups, making them less comfortable to me than the ATs and SteelSeries, and Logitech’s cheaper G-733s.
 A larger head than my own, if that’s possible, would definitely feel clamped.
 I do think these would wear in well, but all the same a bit of play would help a lot.